 The City will be rezoning all of its commercial sites across the City to allow for residential/mixeduse development.
-While there will be significant capacity across all commercial sites, the City is only identifying sites where the property owner or manager has indicated some intent or interest in residential redevelopment, or feature large, underutilized spaces, such as parking lots.
+While there will be significant capacity across all commercial sites, the City is only identifying sites where the property owner or manager has indicated some intent or interest in residential redevelopment.
 The descriptions below summarize the existing uses, nearby resources, and conditions of the commercial properties included in the sites inventory.